-Alan currently works with clients including SAP, HP, Chevron, J&J and The Ohio State University.
+Alan currently works with clients including Chevron, J&J and Home Matters.

 From 2002-2009, Alan was president of Edelman Asia Pacific.
-He more than quadrupled the firm’s business, drove market entry into Japan, India and Indonesia and managed the firm’s acquisition of Pegasus Communications, Edelman’s sister firm in China.
+He more than quadrupled the firm’s business and drove market entry into Japan, India and Indonesia.

 It seems counter-intuitive that in our always-on, media-saturated world, where brand messaging is constant, that the most important driver of Trust is “engagement” and that 90 percent of consumers in our new, consumer-facing study, brandshare, want brands to share more of themselves.